Azure/DevOps-Self-Hosted/README.md

 | Azure Image Builder | This construct provides a packages solution to create custom images using the Azure Image Builder service with an Azure Compute Gallery, including guidelines to operate it. | `constructs\azureImageBuilder` |
 | Azure DevOps Scale Set | This construct provides a packaged solution to deploy the infrastructure for self-hosted Azure DevOps scale sets, including guidelines to maintain it. | `constructs\azureDevOpsScaleSet` |

+For detailed information on the constructs and how to get started, please continue to the [Wiki](https://github.com/Azure/DevOps-Self-Hosted/wiki).

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a